Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters: Numerical Experiments

-This subsection compares the performance of the proposed HLF-SZO method \eqref{eq:single:both} with the state-of-the-art residual-feedback SZO method \cite{zhang2020improving} and the two-point ZO method \eqref{eq:two}.
-Note that the residual-feedback SZO method is equivalent to the HF-SZO method \eqref{eq:single:high} with $\beta=1$.
-Besides, the vanilla SZO method \eqref{eq:single:basic} is not considered for comparison, as it has much slower convergence and a much larger variance.
-In particular, we test these ZO algorithms on logistic regression, ridge regression, and two artificial test functions.
+This subsection compares the performance of the proposed HLF-SZO method \eqref{eq:single:both} with the residual-feedback SZO method \cite{zhang2021new} and the two-point ZO method \eqref{eq:two}, through the tests on logistic regression, ridge regression, and Beale function.
+Here, the vanilla SZO method \eqref{eq:single:basic} is not considered for comparison, because it has a much larger variance and much slower convergence.